 On Thanksgiving of 2014, we had a group of Kenyans over for dinner.
-Kennedy Mbugua Waireri was one of the guests.
+Kennedy Mbugua Waireri was one of our guests.
 He was engaged in the gathering as one of the quieter people there, which was not too much out of the ordinary for him.
-We have several of his paintings on our wall, and several printed cloths he framed/mounted for us.
+He was generally a quiet and friendly person.

 Over the first weekend of March, 2015, all alone in his apartment in Vinings, Georgia, Kennedy killed himself with a gun.
 His body was found Monday, March 2, 2015.